 - Regulating blood pressure

-- Preventing the growth of abnormal body cells and even suppressing the growth of the existing abnormal ones
+- Preventing the growth of abnormal body cells and even suppressing the growth of the existing abnormal cells

 We’ve compiled a list of conditions that may benefit from CBD.
 Also explained, is why CBD continues to gain momentum in the medical field.

-A group of European scientists notices a relief in inflammation and pain after applying CBD gel in rats with inflamed and swollen joints.
-The researchers conclude that the compound may also help people with joint inflammation and relieve pain.
+A group of European scientists noticed a relief in inflammation and pain after applying CBD gel in rats with inflamed and swollen joints.
+The researchers concluded that the compound may also help people with joint inflammation and relieve pain.

 CBD can tackle tough body pains.
-This may be due to a rise in the chemical made in the human body called anandamide in response to CBD.
-The compound, in turn, suppresses pain.
+This may be due to a rise in the chemical made in the human body called “anandamide” in response to CBD.
+This compound, in turn, suppresses pain.

 CBD is the first cannabinoid ever approved by the US FDA (Food and Drug Administration) for repeated fits in children.
 Today, clinicians are giving a CBD medication to people with frequent fits.
-That being said, CBD supplements are still not legal on the federal level and we cannot say for sure if all of them are beneficial for fits.
+That being said, CBD supplements are still not legal on the federal level and we cannot say for sure if all of variations of the compound are beneficial for fits.

 Physicians are using CBD on top of the routine medicines for various medical complaints.
-The goal is to make the medical therapy more effective.
+The goal is to make the medical therapy of all kinds more effective.

 The medical experts generally view CBD as a safe agent.
 Why?
 It’s because CBD doesn’t bind to the cannabinoid receptor type 1 (unlike THC) and hence, can’t get you high.

 But, the federal law still has strict regulations on CBD.
-Thus, the WHO (World Health Organization) also took time to put out a report about CBD’s safety.
-The report revealed no negative outcomes for this substance.
+Thus, the WHO (World Health Organization) took some time to put out a report about CBD’s safety.
+This report revealed no negative outcomes for this substance.
 Instead, it mentioned health conditions that can benefit from CBD.

-While THC gets a person high, CBD shows opposite effects.
+While THC gets a person high, CBD shows the opposite effect.

 A clinical study published in the JAMA Psychiatry revealed how CBD acts in the human brain to curb psychotic episodes.
 According to this study, CBD can reset the brain function in areas that control thought process and behavior.